USEPA/epanet-manual/docs/2_quickstart.rst

    **Figure 2.4** Network Map after Adding Nodes

    Next we will add the pipes.
-Let’s begin with pipe 1 connecting node 2 to node 3.
+Let's begin with pipe 1 connecting node 2 to node 3.
 First click the Pipe button |image8| on the Toolbar.
 Then click the mouse on node 2 on the map and then on node 3.
 Note how an outline of the pipe is drawn as you move the mouse from node 2 to 3.